The Digital Age and Your Brain: Finding the Right Balance

 Balanced Technology Use: Finding a Healthy Middle Ground

-It’s not about ditching tech entirely but using it smartly and balanced.
+It’s not about ditching tech entirely but using it smartly and in balance.
 Set boundaries and pay attention to how it affects your mental health.

 Research from the American Psychological Association says setting digital limits can cut stress and improve well-being.